 The Peabody Memphis hotel may be too expensive for an overnight stay but there's no charge to see the renowned Peabody Ducks.
 Their twice-daily march to the lobby fountain from Royal Duck Palace, a $200,000 glass and marble structure on the hotel roof, is a 90-year tradition.

 An hour's drive from Houston's two airports, Galveston offers a lot of bang for the travel buck.
-Home to 32 miles of beaches, restaurants galore, free art walks, dolphin watching tours ($10 for adults, $8 for kids), and hiking at Galveston National Park, the island is a fun, budget-friendly destination.
+Home to 32 miles of beaches, restaurants galore, free art walks, the Galveston Railroad Museum ($10 for adults, $5 for kids), the 1877 tall ship Elissa, and hiking at Galveston National Park, the island is a fun, budget-friendly destination.

 Spend a summer getaway giving back at the Best Friends Animal Society in southern Utah.
 After a free tour, opt to help with some of the 1,700 abused and abandoned cats, dogs, horses, potbellied pigs, rabbits, and parrots waiting to find their forever homes.
 The nation's largest no-kill companion animal sanctuary welcomes some 30,000 visitors and about 9,000 volunteers every year, and accepts monetary donations).
 It's also in Kanab, in red rock Canyon Country, less than a two-hour drive from three iconic national parks: Bryce Canyon, Zion, and the north rim of the Grand Canyon.